dwiegreffe/mdsrv-web/faq.md

     <summary>The Zenodo record is too large to be held in my memory.
 How can I display the data?</summary>
 <p><div markdown="1">
 If the trajectory files in the dataset are too large to be stored in your memory, you can upload the trajectory to the MDsrv to stream it from there: <a href="tutorial.html#tutorial-upload-trajectory">Upload a trajectory to the MDsrv</a>.
-After uploading the trajectory to the server, import the structure from Zenodo and match the trajectory stream to this structure: <a href="tutorial.html#tutorial-stream-trajectory">Stream a trajectory from the MDsrv</a>.
+After uploading the trajectory to the server, import the structure from Zenodo (using the _Zenodo Import_) and match the trajectory stream to this structure: <a href="tutorial.html#tutorial-stream-trajectory">Stream a trajectory from the MDsrv</a>.
 </div></p></details>

 <details>